 8. I can get a price quote on an addition or remodel by verbally explaining what I want and what it should look like, there really doesn't have to be a professionally created blueprint/design. .

 Keep in mind a simple rule of thumb - if it seems too easy, it probably isn't going to end up well.
+Total price contracting is only possible if there is a blueprint to price from.
+We do not bid on jobs that have blueprints by others.
+We will only price a job that has blueprints that have been created by CD Pressley.

 Abraham Lincoln once famously stated that "every self represented person has a fool for a lawyer".
 That saying is true even more so for general contracting .

 A general contractor is the representative for the client to the designers, government and tradesmen.
 While a lawyer practices his profession, a general contractor performs it.
-There is no room for error and no chalking it up to practice vs performance when it comes to building a structure.
+There is no room for error, and no chalking it up to practice vs performance when it comes to building a structure.
 If a lawyer fails representing you and you go to jail, he shrugs his shoulders and says its just a practice.
 However if a general contractor builds a home and it falls down on you, he can't shrug his shoulders and say "oh, but I only practice construction".
-A lawyer can always claim they just practice not perform legal services while a general contractor must always perform.
+A lawyer can always claim they just practice, not perform legal services, while a general contractor must always perform.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.